Actions

 When we heard about the dream of Jubilee Home years ago, we knew we wanted to support their work and mission.
 As this dream became a reality in the beginning of the pandemic, we committed to showing up, responding to needs, and learning together what kind of support they need.

-For the last 2 years, our partnership with Jubilee Home has included walking alongside a former resident through a Faith Team, participating in the MLK Day of Service, organizing the annual Welcome Basket drive at Christmas, providing food for neighbors, and working once a week in the on-site community garden.
+For the last six years, our partnership with Jubilee Home has included walking alongside a former resident through a Faith Team, participating in the MLK Day of Service, organizing the annual Welcome Basket drive at Christmas, providing food for neighbors, and working once a week in the on-site community garden.

 Religious Coalition for a Non-Violent Durham